vtex-apps/io-documentation/docs/en/Recipes/layout/LinkingURLsInBannersUsingStorefront.md

 **3.** Select the **Carousel** block and choose the banner that will have its content edited.

+**4.** Maintain the **External route** toggle active and in the `Internal URL` field, simply copy and paste the internal desired address.

-**4.** Indicate that an internal URL will be inserted in the banner, selecting the **External Route** toggle.
+Indicate that an internal URL will be inserted in the banner, selecting the **External Route** toggle.
 Then, in the `Internal URL` field, simply copy and paste the internal desired address.

 <img width="1142" alt="internal-url-field" src="https://user-images.githubusercontent.com/52087100/63995069-6e59dc00-cacd-11e9-92de-da14a89b4117.png">